Did you ever think to switch your career at a later stage? Let’s check some inspiring stories of people who switched

 As years passed by and life happened, her flair for writing increased, but the will to turn it into a full-time profession went on diminishing.
 She moved to London and took up various jobs of which one being a researcher at Amnesty international.

 In 1990, she conceived the idea of Harry Potter while sitting on a delayed train from Manchester to London’s King Cross.
 Over the course of the next five years, she mapped out the storyline of all seven parts of the saga.
 She scribbled notes on odd scraps of paper and with a mass of these notes; she moved to Portugal and began teaching English as a foreign language.

 Take away: Never give up.
 If you love doing something, do it.
-Do it in baby steps without worrying what will it culminate into, nut keep at it.
-Rowling’s persistence at writing despite all her professional and personal commitments is a thing to be absorbed and imbibed.
+Do it in baby steps without worrying about what will it culminate into, but keep at it.
+Rowling’s persistence at writing despite all her professional and personal commitments is definitely a thing to be absorbed and imbibed.